 Most people have naturally protruding nipples.
 Occasionally however, short milk ducts can develop preventing outward skin bulging in one or both nipples.
 Abnormality, most commonly becomes notable during puberty.
 It can be a result of trauma and scarring within the breast ducts, usually as a consequence of problematic breast feeding.
 If inverted nipples develop in the adulthood, spontaneously and gradually, there might be an underlying breast tissue disease which should be investigated first.

-Correction of inverted nipples may be achieved using both non-surgical and surgical means.
-I would always encourage patients to explore non-operative means of correction before thinking about surgery.
+Correction of inverted nipples may be achieved using both, non-surgical and surgical means.
+I would always encourage patients to explore non-operative options before contemplating surgery despite the latter being predictably more effective.

 The most commonly used non-surgical treatment is the nipple suction device; a pump which exerts gentle traction on the nipples and is generally used overnight as you sleep.
 The gentle traction slowly stretches the milk ducts allowing the nipple to sit in an everted position.
 It works best for mild problems; less so in patients with severe grades of abnormality.
 Patience is essential as more stable improvement is rarely seen in lest then 8-12 weeks.

 Most patients, I had an opportunity to treat, would have tried proprietary methods available but found them unsuccessful, after a while.
 At that point, surgery should be contemplated.

 Surgery for inverted nipples is relatively simple and is considered a minor procedure.
 It is done on a day care basis, usually under local anaesthesia and takes approximately 45-60 min.
 You will be able to return to normal activities almost immediately.